dart-lang/test/pkgs/test_analyzer_plugin/README.md

   an actual value.
 Instead, the `isEmpty` or `isNotEmpty` Matcher should be used.

+* Report a lint when the body argument of a `test` or `group` is not last.
+Lint rules are not enabled by default and must be actively enabled in analysis options.

 * Offer a quick fix in the IDE for the above warning, which moves the violating `test` or `group` declaration below the containing `test` declaration.